toluwajosh/applied_python_programming_masterclass/2_opencv_introduction/opencv_introduction.md

 # Introduction to OpenCV

 OpenCV (Open Source Computer Vision Library) is an [open-source](https://en.wikipedia.org/wiki/Open_source) library that includes several hundreds of computer vision library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.
 Since OpenCV is a collection of libraries for computer vision, it is necessary that we understand some computer vision concepts.
-We will only explain concepts that are used in this class.
+However, we will only be concerned about concepts that are used in this class.
 Please feel free to read about other concepts or theories that interest you.

 > Note: If any subject is not clear or you need a deeper explanation of a concept.
 Please do not hesitate to request for the topic so that it can be added to instruction material.